captainp9/CS3744/README.md

 # CS3744
-Virginia Tech Spring 2017 CS2304 JavaScript for Java Programmers
+Virginia Tech Fall 2017 CS3744 Intro to GUI programming

-This is the repository to store all my work for the CS2304 class
+This is the repository to store all my work for the CS3744 class